elliea511/nurse-ellie/mental-health/basics.md

 <div class="mh-columns wide-left" markdown="1">

 <div class="key-findings" markdown="1">
-<h3>📋 Psych Nursing Big Picture</h3>
+<h3>📋 Mental Health Basics Big Picture</h3>

-- **Safety first:** always assess risk of harm.
+- Safety is always the first priority when risk is present.
-- **Therapeutic environment:** the unit structure and staff interactions are part of treatment.
-- **Mental status assessment:** assess thinking, mood, behavior, and perception.
-- **Boundaries:** keep care professional, consistent, and safe.
-- **Least restrictive care:** use the safest intervention that limits freedom the least.
-- **Coping support:** help the patient recognize triggers and use healthier coping skills.
+- Therapeutic communication focuses on the patient’s feelings, needs, and safety.
+- Silence, active listening, clarifying, and questions are core communication tools.
+- Mood is subjective; affect is objective.
+- Document behavior objectively, not with judgmental labels.
+- Boundaries must be calm, clear, and consistent.
+- The treatment team should respond as one team.
 </div>

 <div class="mh-col" markdown="1">